 The descent wasn’t your typical hike back down though.
 Oh no. A simple walk down won’t do for the adventure capital of the Philippines.
 You have to zip line down!

-So strap yourself into the tiny safety harness that is hitched so tightly around your groin it leaves nothing to the imagination, and any bloke over a certain size physically unable to have children again, and then throw yourself down the mountainside with wild abandon and images of an exploding lava flow behind you!
+I love zip lines but being a fairly big guy I’m not overly fond of the necessary safety harnesses that always seem to be designed by an overly sadistic midget, but I couldn’t pass up the chance to zipline down an active volcano and submitted myself to being strapped up by the safety instructors.
+With a harness hitched so tightly around my groin it left nothing to the imagination and any bloke over a certain size physically unable to have children again, I threw myself down the mountainside with wild abandon and images of an exploding lava flow behind me!

 But even without that image it’s a pretty awesome thing to do!